United Nations agencies and international partner organizations pledge to support food loss and waste reduction

 UN agencies are uniquely placed to both highlight and address these issues.
 Together they have a local presence throughout the world.
 They have expertise in food and nutrition needs and requirements, rural and urban development, labour standards, food and agricultural systems, environmental sustainability, regional and international trade and cooperation, to name a few.

-Participating agencies: The African Development Bank (AfDB), the International Labour Organization (ILO), the International Fund for Agricultural Development (IFAD), the International Trade Centre (ITC), the Organisation for Economic Co-operation and Development (OECD), the United Nations Development Programme (UNDP), the United Nations Environment Programme (UNEP), the United Nations Industrial Development Organization (UNIDO), The World Food Programme (WFP), the UN Standing Committee on Nutrition (UNSCN), the World Bank, the UN Food and Agriculture Organization (FAO), and private sector partner in the SAVE FOOD initiative, Messe Düsseldorf GmbH.
+Participating agencies: The African Development Bank (AfDB), the International Labour Organization (ILO), the International Fund for Agricultural Development (IFAD), the International Trade Centre (ITC), the Organisation for Economic Co-operation and Development (OECD), the United Nations Development Programme (UNDP), the United Nations Environment Programme (UNEP), the United Nations Industrial Development Organization (UNIDO), The World Food Programme (WFP), the UN Standing Committee on Nutrition (UNSCN), the World Bank, the World Trade Organization (WTO) and the UN Food and Agriculture Organization (FAO).
+Also present was private sector partner in the SAVE FOOD initiative, Messe Düsseldorf GmbH.